 - a.
-Sign-in Interns are required to initial the sign-in sheet no later than 15 minutes before the appointment time.
-The table number will be added after the student has set up for the appointment. - b.
+Sign-in Interns are required to initial the sign-in sheet no later than 15 minutes before the appointment time. - b.
 Set up Interns may enter the clinic room during the transition between appointments (15 minutes before the appointment start time) to find an available table and set up.
 Please do not attempt to reserve a table in advance.
-Please add your table number to the sign-in sheet after you set up.

-After signing into the clinic room, you will choose your bay and thoroughly disinfect with gloves on and cleaner provided.
-Include table legs and knobs, chairs,& plastic bucket under the table.
+After signing into the clinic room, you will choose your bay and thoroughly disinfect with the cleaner provided (gloves available).
+Include table legs and knobs, chairs, & plastic bucket under the table.